esuarez-12/Leaf-Area-Analyzer/README.md

 📧 emilio.suarez@uga.edu

 Feel free to modify this code and try it on **other leaf types, crops, or research applications**—and remember to **cite us** if you use this tool in your work!

+📖 Citation

+If you use this tool, please cite the following article:

+In-text citation: (Suarez et al., 2025)

+APA Style Reference:
+Suarez, E., Blaser, M., & Sutton, M. (2025).
+Automating Leaf Area Measurement in Citrus: The Development and Validation of a Python-Based Tool.
+Applied Sciences, 15(17), 9750. https://doi.org/10.3390/app15179750

+Read the full article here